 Don’t go higher than that because you will start losing sharpness instead due to lens diffraction.
 In fact, some lenses start to get diffraction even at f/16.
 You’ll need to test and compare.

 The shutter speed is a variable here, and it depends on the surrounding conditions.
 When you just start shooting 60 minutes before sunrise, the shutter speed at f/8 could reach 5-8 minutes easily.

 Pro tip: To get shutter speeds longer than 30 seconds you would need either a release cable or remote control for your camera.
 Set the camera to Bulb mode, then fire the button and then press it again once the time lapses.
 The other way is to use the Wi-Fi module that appears in some modern cameras.

 As the ambient light becomes stronger, the exposure time decreases gradually.
 You need to learn what shutter speed you need for specific objects to make them look great and then adjust your settings accordingly.

 Every camera handles ISO differently, so it requires an experiment to determine the max ISO you can get away with.
-Please note, the darker photos with high ISO will produce much more noise than adequately exposed pictures with the same high ISO.
+Please note that darker photos with high ISO will produce much more noise than adequately exposed pictures with the same ISO level.